thejray/llm-bedrock/README.md

 ```bash
 llm install llm-bedrock
 ```

+### Credentials

-You'll need an access key and a secret key to use this plugin, with permission granted to access the Bedrock models.
-These [step by step instructions](https://ndurner.github.io/amazon-nova) can help you obtain those credentials.
+You'll need an access key and a secret key to use this plugin, with permission granted to access the Bedrock Nova models.

+If you have already configured the AWS CLI on your machine you may be able to skip this step, as the plugin will automatically use the credentials from the CLI.

+You still need to request access to the Bedrock models [in the AWS console](https://us-west-2.console.aws.amazon.com/bedrock/home?region=us-west-2#/), which should be provisioned automatically within seconds of you filing the request.

+If you want to use the plugin with dedicated IAM credentials (an access key and a secret key) follow these [step by step instructions](https://ndurner.github.io/amazon-nova) by Nils Durner.

 Combine those into a `access_key:secret_key` format (joined by a colon) and paste that into: